auvitly/go-tools/stderrs/docs/en/main.md

 	// Embed - built-in errors of the standard type.
 	// Note: allows you to add a standard error interface to the error.
 	Embed   error          `json:"embed"`
-	// Wrap - the ability to wrap an error at the moment the Error function is called.
-	// Note: used to pass the call object and the method in which it was received.
-	Wraps   []string       `json:"wraps"`
 	// Fields - allows you to pass specific parameters that determine the initial error.
 	// For example, when accessing remote resources, you can pass a request model.
 	// Fields is processed by the json package, so the values for the keys must